mikalai-hryb/notes/terraform.md

 ### What is a root module?

 It's a directory where you run TF commands directly.
+Terraform always runs in the context of a single root module.

 ### What is the child module?